dheerajkaushik/ERC-20/README.md

 ## Introduction

-Welcome to the Degen Gaming Token (DEGEN) repository!
-This repository contains the Solidity smart contract code for the DEGEN token, an ERC-20 compatible token designed for gaming purposes on the Avalanche Fuji Test Network.
-DEGEN tokens can be used for various in-game activities, rewards, and transactions within the gaming ecosystem.
+This repository contains the Solidity smart contract code for the DEGEN token, an ERC-20 token designed for gaming purposes.
+DEGEN tokens can be used for various in-game activities.

 ## Contract Details

 The `DegenToken.sol` file contains the source code for the DEGEN token contract.
 Here are the key details of the contract:

-- Token Name: Degen Gaming Token
+- Token Name: Degen
-- Token Symbol: DEGEN
+- Token Symbol: DGN
-- Decimals: 18
-- Total Supply: 0 (initially)

-The contract includes standard ERC-20 functions such as `balanceOf`, `transfer`, `approve`, and `transferFrom`.
-It also includes additional functionalities for minting and burning tokens.
+# Functionality:
+-Minting new tokens: The platform should be able to create new tokens and distribute them to players as rewards.
+Only the owner can mint tokens.
+-Transferring tokens: Players should be able to transfer their tokens to others.
+-Redeeming tokens: Players should be able to redeem their tokens for items in the in-game store.
+-Checking token balance: Players should be able to check their token balance at any time.
+-Burning tokens: Anyone should be able to burn tokens, that they own, that are no longer needed.
+-updatename: update the name of token.
+-updatesymbol: updatee the symbol of token.

 The contract owner has special privileges and is the only address allowed to mint new tokens.
 Other addresses can interact with the contract by transferring tokens, approving token transfers on their behalf, and burning their own tokens.